Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 Please also read the FAQ notes on ‘Stability and general fitness requirements’, and ‘Sea sickness’.

-• These tours are an open ocean adventure activity and you MUST be stable on your feet and you must to be able to move around the boat unassisted, especially on the rougher days when the boat will be moving about.
-These tours aren't your standard calm water tourist boat cruise, and we may encounter a variety of ocean / weather conditions on any given tour.
+• These tours are an open ocean adventure activity and you MUST be stable on your feet and you must be able to move around the boat unassisted, and also have a good general fitness, especially on the rougher days when the boat will be moving about.
+The boat may also make sudden movements due to swell.

 If you don’t let us know, and the skipper deems it not safe for you to come on the boat then he has the right to stop you coming onboard (and no refund will be given).
 This is for the safety and enjoyment of everyone onboard and to help avoid issues when we are out on the boat.